villagecomputing/superpipe/docs/blog/introducing_superpipe/index.md

 As ML engineers (even before LLMs) we knew the importance of high quality ground truth data and proper evaluation metrics.
 However, what we learned is that those without experience building probabilistic systems hadn’t necessarily learned those lessons yet.
 Now that every engineer can use AI with a few lines of code, it’s important to [start thinking less like an engineer, and more like a scientist.](https://www.scharfste.in/evaluation-is-all-you-need-think-like-a-scientist-when-building-ai/)

 To put it in traditional software engineering terms, Superpipe brings test driven development to LLM pipelines.
-You can think of each labeled datapoint as a unit test with the expectation that not all your tests will pass.
+You can think of each labeled data point as a unit test with the expectation that not all your tests will pass.

 Test will help you evaluate accuracy but that’s only half the equation.
 When building with LLMs, there’s generally a tradeoff between cost/speed and accuracy.
 On the same pipeline and prompts, cheaper models are generally faster and but less accurate.